voelzmo/codex/vault-aws-ha-setup.md

 secret values get out of synced.

 Consider placing related secret data such as username and host address in the Vault under the same path as the secret.
 It should avoid manually updating all the various deployments if that data is duplicated in the manifest files.

-## Setup Cloud Foundry

-Cloud Foundry uses Consul by Hashicorp for various purposes, but its distributed datacenter high availability that needs some extra explanation.
-Many high availability software packages allows you to run with a single node cluster for its degraded mode.
-Consul does not.
-Consul defines an available cluster by having a quorum of nodes defined by the following formula (nodes/2) + 1 >= 2
-If you do not have at least two nodes in your cluster, your cluster does not have a quorum and your cluster is marked unavailable.

-Even in a two node configuration, you do not have high availability since one node going down means you do not have a quorum and thus no cluster.
-So you need at least three nodes to have high availability.
-Consul's degraded mode is a two node cluster.

-What does mean for running cloud foundry on Amazon Web Services?
-You will want to have three availability zones.
-An availability zone is an independent datacenter (power, machines, networking, etc) but also has low latency network to its sister availability zones.

-An availability zone corresponds to the Consul cluster node.

-If you define the three cloud foundry instances in only two availability zones, you have some minimal level of high availability.
-It is not the strongest strongest high availability since losing an availability zone that has the two cloud foundry instances would make Consul lose its quorum.

 ## Setup Vault